laro/Cilia/Comparison.md

 }
 ```

-In contrast, languages like Swift, Rust, and Kotlin require explicit initialization of collections before they can be used.
+In contrast, languages like Swift, Rust, Kotlin, Java, and C# require explicit initialization of collections before they can be used.
 After declaration, an instance must therefore be assigned explicitly:
 ```
 var words: [String] = []
 for i in 0...9 {